Everything you need to know about visiting Dubai in July – climate, tours, events and attractions in summer

 - Take an underwater journey through Deep Dive Dubai, the deepest indoor swimming pool in the world.

-- Explore the newly opened Museum of the Future, get a glimpse of what life might be like 50 years from now in this wonderfully interactive and thought-provoking museum.
+- Explore the new Museum of the Future, get a glimpse of what life might be like 50 years from now in this wonderfully interactive and thought-provoking museum.

 - Check out the program for Dubai Opera – always an amazing showcase of international acts from traditional opera to Broadway-style theatrics.